Okay, I'll tell you what I got going on here, folks.

 Do you know when it was?

-You know when the first it appeared in the Times of London on October 30th, 2005.
+You know when the first story appeared in the Times of London on October 30th, 2005.

 The Wall Street Journal ran the story the next day, October 31st, 2005.

-Not a word of uh fear, protest, or whatever resulted for months.
+Not a word of fear, protest, or whatever resulted for months.

-Now, admittedly, the story on October 30th was just about Dubai's effort, to buy his desire to buy the port.
+Now, admittedly, the story on October 30th was just about Dubai's effort, Dubai's desire to buy the port.

-They were they had they had hired um Deutsche Bank to advise them on their bid.
+They had hired Deutsche Bank to advise them on their bid.

-Banking sources in Dubai said this weekend that a preliminary meeting between the two sides was likely to take place within deal uh within days.
+Banking sources in Dubai said this weekend that a preliminary meeting between the two sides was likely to take place within days.

 So this was before the deal was even done.

-So we knew folks that this was happening, and we know members of Congress read the Wall Street Journal, and we know members of the media read the Wall Street Journal because the US the Wall Street Journal's the media.
+And we know members of the media read the Wall Street Journal because the Wall Street Journal is the media.

 Greetings and welcome back.